mpruna/prasleas/_posts/2020-05-17-Jenkins-Covid-Analytics-Automation.md

 **get_statistics** calculates the mean/standard deviation /minimum & maximum  values.
 **fit_fit_4fbprohpet** makes the necessary transformations on the data.
 The forecasting function requires a two column dataframe.
 The ds column represents the day number, and y represents the actual count.
 **fit_4timeseries** transforms time series data into lists.
 This manipulation is necessary for the time series plotting function.
 The series graphs (confirmed;recovered;dead numbers).
-**plot_map** draws the number Romania map.
-Color intensity is proportional with count number.
-**scatter_plot** draws time series data.
+**plot_map** draws on Romania map the counties.
+The color intensity of each county matches the number of cases **scatter_plot** draws time series data.
 **forecast_model** does a 22 day forecast.